javier-lopez/javier.io/blog/en/_posts/2021-01-17-transfer-files-with-netcat.md

 ###### {{ page.date | date_to_string }}

-Here goes a quick note about how to transfer files in a LAN between computers, **netcat** is available in a wide range of different platforms because of its simplicity.
+Here goes a quick note about how to transfer files in a LAN between computers using **netcat** which is available in a wide range of platforms because of its simplicity.

 ### Receiving node (192.168.1.74)